kaylam27/README-Generator/README.md

-  #ergjb

-  #rbeg
-  #kejrbg
-  #erkjgb
+  # Project name:
+    README generator

-   ## Table Of Contents
+  ## Decription Of project:

-  #Installation
-  #usage
-  #license
-  #contributing
-  #test
-  #questions

-  ##Installation
+    Creates a README file.

+  ## What you need to know about usage:
+    It is a private repo.

+  ## What you need to know about contributing:
+    Please do not contribute to it.

-  npm i
+  ## To install dependencies, please use the npm i command.

-  ##License
-  MIT

-  #Test
+  ## This project is covered under the APACHE 2.0 license.

-  npm run test
+  ## To run tests, please use the npm run test command.

   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at KaylaM27.
+    If you have any questions about the repo, open an issue or contact me directly at kaylajmadore@gmail.com.
-  You can find more of my work at ejrgn.
+    You can find more of my work at http://github.com/KaylaM27.